GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

     features) that is exposed through a library's public API
   - Adding a new class
   - Adding a new method
-- Special case: Merely increasing the upper-bound of the required Java version (and not making any breaking surface changes) does not necessarily mean that a library should bump its major version, because new Java versions break very little surface from prior versions.
+- Special case: Merely bumping up the minimum required Java version (and not making any breaking surface changes) does not necessarily mean that a library should bump its major version, because new Java versions break very little surface from prior versions.